Monterrey, Mexico

 We asked people if there is a lot of crime.
 They answered:

 "Monterrey is no stranger to crime.
 In recent years, the city has seen an increase in incidents of gang violence, including homicides, kidnappings, and extortion.
 Furthermore, drug-related crimes remain a problem in the city, as well as robberies and other property crimes.
-While taking the necessary precautions and being aware of your surroundings can help, the best way to avoid becoming an unfortunate victim of such crimes is to stay informed about the security situation in the city," said one expat in Monterrey.
+While taking the necessary precautions and being aware of your surroundings can help, the best way to avoid becoming an unfortunate victim of such crimes is to stay informed about the security situation in the city," wrote a member in Monterrey.

 Is there a lot of diversity?
 Are people in Monterrey accepting of differences?

 "Monterrey is a diverse city with people who come from all over Mexico and around the world.
 There is a wide range of ethnicities, religions, languages and cultures represented in the city.
-People in Monterrey generally have a accepting attitude towards differences, and the city takes pride in its variety, recognizing that it creates a strong and vibrant community," explained one expat living in Monterrey, Mexico.
+People in Monterrey generally have a accepting attitude towards differences, and the city takes pride in its variety, recognizing that it creates a strong and vibrant community," wrote a member in Monterrey.

 Connect